jiang18/mph/download.md

 ---

 ## Update log
+### July 15, 2022
+- Added the computation of dominance GRM.
+- Added the computation of covariance between random effects (CORE) and first-order interaction between random effects (FORE).

 ### January 20, 2022
 - Scaled logLL relative to null model.
 - Added the sampling variance-covariance matrix of all VC estimates in the VC output file.